outragedpinkracoon/outragedpinkracoon.github.io/_posts/2019-10-19-setup-jekyll-with-bootstrap-no-theme.md

 ---
 title: Set Up Jekyll with Bootstrap and No Theme
 layout: post
+description: We've all been there - the themes for Jekyll are not the best and most of them have zero documentation or consistency.
+I've since moved to vanilla css but you might want to use a css framework, and here's how to do it.
 categories: [jekyll, programming]
 ---
 We've all been there - the themes for Jekyll are not the best and most of them have zero documentation or consistency.
 I've since moved to vanilla css but you might want to use a css framework, and here's how to do it.